 Director of Charter School Authorizing

-Erin has been with the Audubon Center of the North Woods since 2012, and in her current role as Environmental Education Evaluator since 2014.
+Erin has been with the Audubon Center of the North Woods since 2012, and in her current role since 2019.
 She was drawn to the work through her passion for environmental education and is personally committed to the Audubon Center’s mission and vision.
 Erin holds a Master of Arts in Teaching in Museum Education from The George Washington University and a Bachelor of Arts in History from the University of Minnesota, Twin Cities.
 Her work experience includes exhibition, program, and evaluation work for the Audubon Center of the North Woods, Smithsonian Institution National Museum of American History, International Spy Museum, Carver County Historical Society, Carver County Parks, The Children’s Museum of Indianapolis, and the Mill City Museum.
-She has presented workshop sessions on environmental education, object-based learning, exhibit planning, and museum evaluation.
-Her specialties include school and public programming, evaluation, and environmental education.
-She is a passionate advocate for audience accessibility, and was named a 2012 Smithsonian EdLab Education Innovator.
+She is a passionate advocate for audience accessibility, environmental stewardship in PreK-12 education, and was named a 2012 Smithsonian EdLab Education Innovator.
 Erin is originally from South Dakota, where she reigned as the 2004 State Oratory Champion, and enjoys photographing her cats, grilling, fishing, and Mel Brooks.